Grade separation: Length

 In the United States, the length of a weaving area is measured as 2 ft away from the left edge of the ramp lane edge to a point at the diverge gore area where these two points are separated by 12 ft.
-Roess et al. speculates that this measuring practices dates back to a 1963 database assembled by Bureau of Public Roads, when the weaving ramps involved cloverleaf interchanges.
+Roess et al. speculates that this measuring practice dates back to a 1963 database assembled by Bureau of Public Roads, when the weaving ramps involved cloverleaf interchanges.
 In their early designs, the departure angle of the off-ramps is greater than the merge angle of on-ramps.

 Railways

 With roads and footpaths

 In railway construction, grade separation also means the avoidance of level crossings by making any roads or footpaths crossing the line either pass under or over the railway on bridges.
 This greatly improves safety and is crucial to the safe operation of high-speed lines.
 The construction of new level crossings is generally not permitted, especially for high speed railway lines and level crossings are increasingly less common due to the increase of both road and rail traffic.
 Efforts to remove level crossings are done in the UK by Network Rail and in Melbourne as part of the Level Crossing Removal Project.

 The London Extension of the Great Central Railway, built between 1896 and 1899, was the first fully grade-separated railway of this type in the UK.
-This also applies to light rail and even to street cars.
+This also applies to light rail and even to streetcars.

 Flying junction

 Attempts have been made to increase the capacity of railways by making tracks cross in a grade-separated manner, as opposed to the traditional use of flat crossings to change tracks.
 A grade-separated rail interchange is known as a flying junction and one which is not a level junction.

 In 1897, the London and South Western Railway (LSWR) made use of a flying junction at Worting Junction south of Basingstoke to allow traffic on the Salisbury and Southampton routes to converge without conflicting movements; this became known as "Battledown Flyover".
 Also in Britain, the Southern Railway later made extensive use of flying junctions on other parts of its busy former LSWR main line.

 Today in Britain, the tightly grouped nest of flying junctions to the north of Clapham Junction railway station—although technically a combination of many junctions—handle more than 4,000 trains per day (about one train every 15 seconds).

-Virtually all major railway lines no longer cross (forming an 'X' shape) at flat level (although many diverge - i.e. 'Y' shape).
+Virtually no major railway lines still cross (forming an 'X' shape) at flat level (although many diverge - i.e. 'Y' shape).